rancavil/prelaunchr/README.md

 * Create an account on openshift if you don't have one yet (https://www.openshift.com/app/account/new).

-* Intall on your computer rhc tools (https://developers.openshift.com/en/managing-client-tools.html)
+* Install, on your computer, rhc tools (https://developers.openshift.com/en/managing-client-tools.html)

 * Config your account on your computer.

      $ rhc setup --clean

-* Creating the application on Openshift.
+* Create the application on Openshift.

      $ rhc app create -a prelaunchr -t ruby-1.9
      $ cd prelaunchr/